MightyDevices/DSITx/README.md

 # DSITx
 FPGA implementation of DSITx (single lane) used in conjunction with ipod nano 7th gen display

 This is a generic (behavioral) code for MIPI DSI Tx.
-Can drive the Ipod Nano 7th gen LCD display without a problems.
+Can drive the Ipod Nano 7th gen LCD display without a problem.
 Developed on Lattice MachXO2 dev board (the one with 7000HE).

 For more information please go to http://mightydevices.com/?p=681